Assistant Vice President, Honors College,

 Dr. Perdigao has taught at Boston College, Northeastern University, and Merrimack College.
 She teaches courses in American and British literature, children’s and adolescent literature, cultural studies, film, and television.
-She received the Award for Excellence in Research in 2014, the Kerry Bruce Clark Award for Excellence in Teaching in 2008, and the Phi Eta Sigma National Honor Society Excellence in Teaching Award in 2005.
+She received the Andrew W. Revay Jr. Award for Excellence in Service in 2019, the Charles E. Helmstetter Award for Excellence in Research in 2014, the Kerry Bruce Clark Award for Excellence in Teaching in 2008, and the Phi Eta Sigma National Honor Society Excellence in Teaching Award in 2005.

 Death and resurrection in literature, film, television, and comics

 Mourning and melancholia in literature, film, and television

 The Marvel Cinematic Universe and the culture of convergence

 Identity politics in the Whedonverses